Sapient-Predictive-Analytics/dataportal/api/documentationAPI.md

 ### Usage

-* Download api-call-script.py from this folder of the repository to your environment
+* Download [api-call-script.py](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/api/api-call-script.py) from this folder of the repository to your environment

 * Make sure to replace "your_api_key_here" with **your actual API key** in the script.

-Run the script with desired updating period:
+Run the script in your linux terminal with desired updating period:

 To get all data: